ankrutik/notes/aws/solutions_arch_cert/notes.md

 Best practice, keep main route table private.

 Edit routes and connect outbound IPv4(0.0.0.0/0) and IPv6(::/0) to required Internet Gateway.

+Router + Route Table are used to connect the EC2 instance to the IGW

 ### Subnet association